orsonteodoro/oiledmachine-overlay/SECURITY.md

 * An EPSS score of [0.05, 1] must be triaged.
-* An EPSS score of [0.01, 0.05) may be optionally or conveniently triaged, but provided as a carrot on a stick motivator to achieve 80%-90% the hypothetical in the wild or the coverage of observed vulnerabilities in the model.
+* An EPSS score of [0.01, 0.05) may be optionally or conveniently triaged, but provided as a carrot on a stick motivator to achieve 80%-90% of the hypothetical in the wild or of the coverage of observed vulnerabilities in the model.
 * An EPSS score of [0, 0.01) is ignored.

 (Previously, it was 10% which was suggested by an AI.
 10% is a nice number